Redxn-95/Tinpurr/README.md

 *A 'Tinder' style concept for Cats.* Focusing on **structure & visuals**, and utilising Bootstrap, Google Fonts & FontAwesome to create a *clean, responsive, single page website.*

-**Download buttons, and social media icons do not have any function, but were essential to the overall design and feel of this project.** In a real world project these would have functionality.
+**Download buttons, and social media icons do not have any functionality, but were essential to the overall design and feel of this project.** In a real world project these would have functionality.

 ## Key skills i focused on: